Skip to content Go to the menu

 Content type: Page

-The CBS’s overarching goal is to conduct cutting-edge research in structural biology, biophysics, and bioengineering to identify and characterize the fundamental mechanisms of life and their regulation across different temporal and spatial scales (from individual molecules to living tissues and organisms) using integrative approaches.
+The CBS’s overall objective is to conduct cutting-edge research in structural biology, biophysics, and bioengineering to identify and characterize the fundamental mechanisms of life and their regulation across different scales of time and space (from individual molecules to living tissues and organisms) using integrative approaches.
 We are particularly interested in understanding the molecular and physical determinants of these processes using state-of-the-art methodologies.
-We believe that achieving these objectives requires studying the structure and dynamics of supramolecular assemblies at different scales, as well as a detailed understanding of their assembly and regulatory mechanisms.
-Furthermore, our ambition is to study these processes in more integrated contexts such as living cells or model organisms.
-Where possible, we also apply this knowledge to design new therapeutic strategies for human health and disease.
-Label: Joint Research Unit Research UMR)Main sponsoring bodies: CNRS, UM, InsermResearch cluster: Biology and HealthDoctoral schools: Information, Structures, Systems; Chemical and Biological Sciences for HealthHAL portal: publications of the unit WEBSITE
+We believe that achieving these objectives requires studying the structure and dynamics of supramolecular assemblies at different scales, as well as gaining a detailed understanding of their assembly and regulatory mechanisms.
+Furthermore, our ambition is to study these processes in more integrated contexts, such as living cells or model organisms.
+Whenever possible, we also apply this knowledge to develop new therapeutic strategies for human health and disease.
+Label: Joint Research Unit Research UMR)Main sponsoring agencies: CNRS, UM, InsermResearch cluster: Biology and HealthDoctoral schools: Information, Structures, Systems; Chemical and Biological Sciences for HealthHAL portal: unit publications WEBSITE

 BioCampus Montpellier (BCM)